Department of English

 Lake Superior State University Visiting Writer Series

 The Department of English at Lake Superior State University created the new Visiting Writer Series to bring highly acclaimed literary authors and poets to the campus to raise awareness of LSSU’s expanding Creative Writing Program and bring together the community and college in a shared literary experience.
 Attendees have the opportunity to hear writers read their work, answer questions about their writing process, and sign books.
+Check back soon for more information about future visiting writers, as we plan and schedule their visits for this and future semesters.
+These programs are free to students of all majors, as well as community members, and everyone is invited to attend!

 Kim Addonizio, Thursday, October 2, 2014